-The Department provides a fully approved Internal Medicine training program and fully approved specialty training in Cardiology, Dermatology, Endocrinology, Gastroenterology, General Internal Medicine, Geriatric Medicine, Hematology, Infectious Diseases, Medical Oncology, Microbiology, Nephrology, Neurology, Palliative Medicine, Physical Medicine Rehabilitation, Respirology, and Rheumatology.
+The Department provides a fully approved Internal Medicine training program and fully approved specialty training in Cardiology, Critical Care, Dermatology, Endocrinology, Gastroenterology, General Internal Medicine, Geriatric Medicine, Hematology, Infectious Diseases, Medical Oncology, Nephrology, Neurology, Palliative Medicine, Physical Medicine Rehabilitation, Respirology, and Rheumatology.
 These programs are based at the various sites of the QEII Health Sciences Centre.
 As of July 2007, Core Internal Medicine training is also offered at the Saint John Regional Hospital as a satellite training site.

-- 1. Internal Medicine: The core program in internal medicine is a three-year program in which the resident gains experience in general internal medicine, critical care and most of the sub-specialties of internal medicine.
+- Internal Medicine: The core program in internal medicine is a three-year program in which the resident gains experience in general internal medicine, critical care and most of the sub-specialties of internal medicine.
 The general internal medicine experience includes two large Medical Teaching Units with pyramidal tiers of housestaff.
 There are significant ambulatory care rotations from the second year onwards.
 Community experience is offered in the first year.
 The third year of training includes more consultation experiences.
 Successful completion of the core program in internal medicine is a prerequisite to sub-specialty programs. - 2.
 Cardiology: This program is based at the Halifax Infirmary with rotations to the Izaak Walton Killam Grace Health Centre. - 3.
-Dermatology: This program is based at the Victoria General Site with rotations at the Halifax Infirmary Site and the Izaak Walton Killam Grace Health Centre. - 4.
-Endocrinology: This program is based at the Victoria General Site. - 5.
-Gastroenterology: This program is based at the Victoria General Site and the Halifax Infirmary Site with elective rotations in Pathology and Radiology or to the Izaak Walton Killam Grace Health Sciences Centre. - 6.
-General Internal Medicine: This includes a fourth year of training which is specifically tailored to career needs. - 7.
-Geriatric Medicine: This program is based in the Veteran's Memorial Building. - 8.
-Hematology: This program is based at the Victoria General Site with rotations to the Izaak Walton Killam Grace Health Sciences Centre and the Hematology Laboratories. - 9.
-Infectious Diseases: This program is based at the Victoria General Site, with rotations at the Halifax Infirmary. - 10.
-Medical Oncology: This program is based at the Victoria General site and Nova Scotia Cancer Centre. - 11.
-Infectious Diseases/Microbiology: This is a combined program based at the Victoria General Site. - 12.
-Neurology: This program is based at the Halifax Infirmary Site. - 13.
-Palliative Medicine: This Program is based at the Victoria General Site. - 14.
-Physical Medicine and Rehabilitation: This program is based at the Nova Scotia Rehabilitation Centre, with rotations available in appropriate medical and surgical disciplines. - 15.
-Respirology: This program is based at the Halifax Infirmary site. - 16.
+Critical Care: This program is based at the Victoria General Site and the Halifax Infirmary Site. - 4.
+Dermatology: This program is based at the Victoria General Site with rotations at the Halifax Infirmary Site and the Izaak Walton Killam Grace Health Centre. - 5.
+Endocrinology: This program is based at the Victoria General Site. - Gastroenterology: This program is based at the Victoria General Site and the Halifax Infirmary Site with elective rotations in Pathology and Radiology or to the Izaak Walton Killam - Grace Health Sciences Centre. - 7.
+General Internal Medicine: This includes a fourth year of training which is specifically tailored to career needs. - 8.
+Geriatric Medicine: This program is based in the Veteran's Memorial Building. - 9.
+Hematology: This program is based at the Victoria General Site with rotations to the Izaak Walton Killam Grace Health Sciences Centre and the Hematology Laboratories. - 10.
+Infectious Diseases: This program is based at the Victoria General Site, with rotations at the Halifax Infirmary. - 11.
+Medical Oncology: This program is based at the Victoria General site and Nova Scotia Cancer Centre. - 12.
+Infectious Diseases/Microbiology: This is a combined program based at the Victoria General Site. - 13.
+Neurology: This program is based at the Halifax Infirmary Site. - 14.
+Palliative Medicine: This Program is based at the Victoria General Site. - 15.
+Physical Medicine and Rehabilitation: This program is based at the Nova Scotia Rehabilitation Centre, with rotations available in appropriate medical and surgical disciplines. - 16.
+Respirology: This program is based at the Halifax Infirmary site. - 17.
 Rheumatology: This program is based in the Victoria General Site.